aliascash/documentation/ContinuousIntegration.md

 With the same reason as the _builder images_ from before, [_base images_](https://github.com/spectrecoin/spectre-base)
 where created.
-These images contain all _runtime_ dependencies of Spectrecoin and they are not required for the _build_ of Spectrecoin.
+These images contain all _runtime_ dependencies of Spectrecoin and they are not required for the plain _build_ of Spectrecoin.
 So this job runs only in case of changed runtime dependencies and provides the basement for our ready to run [Docker images](https://hub.docker.com/u/spectreproject/dashboard/).

 #### The final Spectrecoin Docker image